LogtalkDotOrg/logtalk3/manuals/sources/userman/installing.rst

 by creating a ``settings.lgt`` file in the project directory and by starting Logtalk from this directory.
-At startup, Logtalk tries to load a ``settings.lgt`` file from the startup directory (assuming that the read-only ``settings`` flag is set to ``allow``).
+At startup, Logtalk tries to load a ``settings.lgt`` file from the startup directory (assuming that the read-only :ref:`settings_file <flag_settings_file>` flag is set to ``allow``).
 If not found, Logtalk tries to load a ``settings.lgt`` file from the Logtalk user folder.
 If still not found, Logtalk tries to load a ``settings.lgt`` file from the user home folder.
 When no settings files are found, Logtalk will use the default compiler flag values set on the back-end Prolog compiler adapter files.
 When limitations of the back-end Prolog compiler or on the operating-system prevent Logtalk from finding the settings files, these can always be loaded manually after Logtalk startup.

 Settings files are normal Logtalk source files (although when automatically loaded by Logtalk they are compiled silently with any